I See You (Breaking Bad): Plot

 As Jesse Pinkman is leaving the hospital after Hank Schrader's attack on him, he sees Hank being admitted in critical condition with four gunshot wounds.
 Jesse smiles to himself as Skinny Pete picks him up, satisfied at the karmic justice.

 Walter White tells a confused and upset Gale Boetticher that they are not working well together and he is being replaced.
 Jesse then shows up at that moment, much to Walt's dismay, and displays his uncouth and unprofessional personality as he admires the lab, which confuses Gale even further, realizing that this is his replacement.
-Nevertheless, Walt and Gale shake hands and part ways on relatively amicable terms, while Victor reminds him to not fall behind on their weekly quota.
+As he leaves, Victor reminds Walt to not fall behind on their weekly quota.

 Jesse informs Walt about Hank's condition, and Walt immediately leaves for the hospital.
 Walt catches up with his family while Steve Gomez and George Merkert explain to him that two Cartel hitmen (Leonel and Marco Salamanca) made an attempt on Hank's life.
 Gomez expresses astonishment that Hank was able to take down both of the assassins without his gun, and this prompts Marie Schrader to question why Hank did not have his gun on him.
 Merkert explains that Hank had to turn it in following his suspension due to the assault on Jesse.
 Marie lashes out at both of them, blaming them for leaving Hank defenseless and not backing him up when he needed them most.
 She also pins blame on Walt, believing that Hank would never have crossed paths with Jesse if Walt had never "bought marijuana" from him.

 Leonel, his legs now amputated, is being treated in the same hospital as Hank.
-When Gomez and Walt go to view him from the other side of his door, Leonel recognizes Walt and angrily crawls towards him before eventually being hoisted back to his bed by police.
+When Gomez and Walt go to view him from the other side of his door, Leonel recognizes Walt and angrily crawls towards him before eventually being hoisted back to his bed.
 Walt is startled by this and realizes that he might have been their intended target.

 Gus Fring receives a call from Juan Bolsa.
 The attempted hit on a DEA agent has prompted the Mexican government to crack down on the Cartel and for the border to be monitored with more scrutiny, forcing him to lie low in Mexico.
-Bolsa is suspicious that Gus was the one who orchestrated the hit, as Marco and Leonel would not have acted on their own.
+Bolsa is suspicious that Gus was the one who orchestrated the hit, as Marco and Leonel would not have attacked a DEA agent without approval.
 He tells Gus that he intends to get the truth from Leonel as to who permitted them to act.